ixd-teaching/body-detection/README.md

-web-framework to play with dynamic body pose detection
+### web-framework to play with dynamic body pose detection

+Body-detection in /lib/bodydetection.js

+Examples sketches are in /Sketches